dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 [Gamer's Nexus: Best CPUs of 2024](https://gamersnexus.net/cpus/best-cpus-2024-intel-vs-amd-gaming-production-budget-efficiency)

 Ideally, use an upgraded CPU cooler.
+We're fans of the Thermaltake Phantom 120 series of air coolers and the Arctic Liquid Freezer III AIO liquid cooler.

 [Gamers Nexus: CPU Cooler Benchmarks](https://gamersnexus.net/megacharts/cpu-coolers)

 ## RAM

-DCS World requires 16GB+ RAM minimum.
-32GB-128GB RAM is recommended for large multiplayer servers and the Syria map.
+DCS World requires 16GB+ RAM minimum for small missions on the Caucases map.
+32GB RAM is required for large multiplayer servers and the Syria map.
+64-96GB RAM is recommended if you have the budget available.

 You should ideally use two sticks of RAM and not four sticks.
 Most systems have lower performance with four sticks due to motherboard and CPU bandwidth limits.
 If you use overclocked RAM, you are more likely to have stability issues with 4 sticks than with 2.